ZachaRuba/FRC_2022_MentorCode/README.md

 https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/offline-installation-preparations.html
 Make sure you download the driver station software and the FRC version of VSCode.

+You will need to install:
+1) 2022 FRC Game Tools
+2) C++ WPILib Installer

 This is code written in C++.
 Code is uploaded to the bot over a wifi connection.
 You will need to install FRC's custom version of VSCode to use it's tools.

 Steps to uploading your code: